P.F. Chang's Kung Pao Chicken (Copycat Recipe)

 Can I use chicken thighs instead of breast?

-P.F.
-Chang’s uses breast for this dish, but thighs will work.
+This recipe uses breast, but thighs will work.
 They have more fat, so the flavor will be richer and the texture more tender.
 The alkaline soy marinade and potato starch dredge process is the same for either cut.
 Keep the pieces at 1-inch cubes so they cook evenly during the deep fry.

 How do I adjust the heat level?